 20 only to run the code block for the home

 One by one we will pull off data from the blog posts which we want users to be able to search

 for.
 In lines

-36, you can see we are pullling data from the post frontmatter.
+36, you can see we are pulling data from the post front matter.
 The preceding code extracts the

 itself).
-We place this data for each post into an array, along with an id which will we useful
+We place this data for each post into an array, along with an ID, which we find useful

 58, we replace the page object, adding